 For a more in-depth look at how to make your own herbal and floral infusions, please take a look at my post, which shows you exactly how to brew one up in your own home!

-Using Preservatives In Face Creams
+Preservatives In DIY Face Moisturizers

 The homemade face cream below can be kept for a couple of days without preservatives and for 12 months with preservatives added.
 We don’t, however, recommend omitting it.
 Who wants to have to make their own face cream every week?